-I am sad to have to tell you that the THACS newsletter will no longer be published.
+I am sad to tell you that the THACS newsletter is no longer being published.
 The revised publicity and communications methods are explained below.

 Details of the THACS AGM 2019 can be found in 'AGM Report' above.

 Ray Keppler (Chairman)

 I’ve been Chairman and Newsletter Editor since 2009 and Show Secretary since 2012.
 Whilst it has all been enjoyable and worthwhile, I would like to lighten my workload by handing over the Newsletter Editor role to someone else.
 This was first announced in September 2017 in the THACS newsletter and was followed by numerous other appeals and initiatives to find a new editor, but without success.
 I believe that any further efforts would be futile so I have decided to relinquish my Newsletter Editor role at the end of 2018.
 Consequently, the THACS newsletter will no longer be published (for the foreseeable future).

 This decision has not been made lightly.
 Regular communication with members is key to THACS activities and the pursuit of our objectives.
 The THACS committee has been dealing with the impacts of the decision and have developed the following approach to publicity and communications for 2019.